AbdulazizAlthani/Deduplication-Script/README.md

 ```
 pip install -r requirements.txt
 ```

-Run the script by entering the following command:
+4:Run the script by entering the following command: python script.py -f <input_file>
-4. Write
-python script.py -f <input_file>

 5. Replace <input_file> with the name or path of the text file you want to process.
+6.
-6. The script will remove the duplicate lines and save the filtered content to the new filtered_<input_file> file.
+7. The script will remove the duplicate lines and save the filtered content to the new filtered_<input_file> file.